 In 2004, after EPA tightened air quality standards, Hamilton County implemented several air quality control measures adopted as part of the Chattanooga Area Early Action Compact (EAC).
 One of the control measures implemented was seasonal burning because it is a proven method of controlling air quality.

 By restricting burning we can decrease summertime air pollution by at least four tons per day.
 This control measure helps reduce overall pollution levels, helping us to maintain acceptable air quality levels in Hamilton County.
 We ask citizens to help keep the air clean by composting, chipping or recycling your leaves and brush.
 If you have any questions, please contact the Bureau at 423-643-5970.

 Yes.
 The burning of clean, raw, untreated wood or natural vegetation is allowed in Hamilton County from October 1 through April 30 with a permit from the Air Pollution Control Bureau.
 The permit expires April 30 and a new permit is needed each year.

 Why do I need a permit to burn on my own property?

 Burning is a major source of air pollution.
 When a person burns, the smoke leaves the property and is breathed by neighbors and others in the area.

 Visit the Burning Permits page for information and instructions.

 The Bureau issues two types of burning permits depending on where you live in Hamilton County.

 Residents of Chattanooga, Collegedale, East Ridge, Red Bank, and Ridgeside receive a City Permit.
-This permit requires a $50 non-refundable processing fee and requires an inspection by the Bureau Investigator.
 The burn site and the material to be burned will be inspected to ensure that air pollution regulations will be followed.
 These cities offer free curbside pickup of leaves and yard waste.